Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 - Pearls can be modified with dyes, bleached or coated with lacquer.

-- Pearl jewellery can be easily cared for and polished with Beeswax and when given the proper care, will retain their value for a lifetime
+- Pearl jewellery can be easily cared for and polished with Beeswax and when given the proper care, will retain its value for a lifetime

 - Cultured pearls are affordable.